saimanasak/git-and-github/commands/commands.md

 - Syntax:
     `git config <options>`
 - **--list**:
-    - used to get all the config variables along with their variables.
+    - Used to get all the config variables along with their variables.
     - Command:
         `git config --list`